-Responsible for the cost of bulk purchases of general office supplies, paper, and postage, as well as the annual lease payments and maintenance agreements of office equipment.
+The Central Supply and Central Machines lines cover the cost of bulk purchases of general office supplies, paper, and postage, as well as the annual lease payments and maintenance agreements of office equipment.

-Accounts for the costs of employee and retiree health insurance premiums and other benefits, the Town's self-insured unemployment program, and the Town's required Medicare contribution.
+Other Central Administration budget lines include costs of employee and retiree health insurance premiums and other benefits, the Town's self-insured unemployment program, and the Town's required Medicare contribution.